rse/jquery-stage/README.md

 the viewport on a desktop device or changing the device orientation of a portable device), an event named "stage" is trigged on the global "window" object providing the new stage information and the old stage information.
-In addition, the CSS classes "stage-size-<name>" and "stage-orientation-<name>" are provided where the "<name>" parts correspond to the "size" and "orientation" fields of the current stage information.
 An application can use this information for responsive design aspects.